guilhemmarchand/trackme/docs/configuration.rst

 Allowlisting and blocklisting
 =============================

-TrackMe version 1.0.22 introduced builtin support for both allowlisting of indexes and blocklisting of indexes, sourcetypes and hosts.
+TrackMe version 1.0.22 introduced built-in support for both allowlisting of indexes and blocklisting of indexes, sourcetypes and hosts.

 .. image:: img/allowlist_and_blocklist.png
    :alt: allowlist_and_blocklist.png